Tics and Tourette Syndrome

 Tic disorders are characterised by sudden, repetitive, non-rhythmic movements or vocalisations called tics.
 Tourette Syndrome (TS) is the most complex form, involving multiple motor tics and at least one vocal tic lasting more than a year.

-Tics are involuntary — though some people may feel a premonitory urge before a tic occurs and can sometimes temporarily suppress tics.
-Tic disorders are more common than many people realise and are frequently associated with other conditions such as ADHD and OCD.
+Tics are involuntary, though some people may feel a premonitory urge before a tic occurs and can sometimes temporarily suppress tics.
+Tic disorders are more common than many people realise and are frequently associated with other conditions such as ADHD, autism and some mental health challenges such as OCD.

 Key Facts